Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

-In the definition of $\varphi$ in \eqref{glueing_map_negative_linking_} and \eqref{glueing_map_positive_linking_} there is an auxiliary smooth function $\rho$ and two parameters $0<r_2<r_1<1$.
+\begin{rem} In the definition of the gluing map $\varphi$ in \eqref{glueing_map_negative_linking_} and \eqref{glueing_map_positive_linking_} there is an auxiliary smooth function $\rho$ and two parameters $0<r_2<r_1<1$.
 The maximum size of these real parameters depend on the charts $\Pi_i$, but they can be chosen arbitrarily small.
-We assume from now on that $\rho$ is fixed and we will adjust the parameters $r_1,r_2$ to satisfy the proposition.
+We assume from now on that $\rho$ is fixed and we will adjust the parameters $r_1,r_2$ to satisfy the proposition. \end{rem}